thegodone/molds-branch/doc/README.txt

        "method", "total_steps", "electronic_state", "max_gradient", "rms_gradient",
         "dt", "initial_trust_radius" and "max_norm_step" are prepared as options.

-       "method" should be set as "conjugate_gradient", "steepest_descent", or "bfgs".
+       "method" should be set as "conjugate_gradient", "steepest_descent", "bfgs" or "gediis".
        The default of the "method" is conjugate gradient.

        "electronic_state" means the electronic eigenstate